Our Stories: God Has Called Me To Serve

 “Song of Change” by Rev. Dwight Liles

-Rev. Dwight Liles As described in the Confession of Faith for Cumberland Presbyterians, the church, both as a collective and through its individual members, has a calling to promote reconciliation, love, and justice among all individuals, classes, races, and nations (6.32).
+As described in the Confession of Faith for Cumberland Presbyterians, the church, both as a collective and through its individual members, has a calling to promote reconciliation, love, and justice among all individuals, classes, races, and nations (6.32).
 These values are at the core of our beliefs as a church, and so we should strive to live them out in our daily lives.
-That's why we're
+That's why we're excited to share "Song of

 Japan Presbytery’s Response to the Proposed Amendments to the Constitution

 On March 11, 2023, Japan Presbytery publicly announced their official response to the proposed exclusionary amendments to the Constitution of the Cumberland Presbyterian Church and the Cumberland Presbyterian Church in America.
-Japan Presbytery urges the church to carefully consider its concerns and reject the proposed amendments.
-The full statement follows: Japan Presbytery’s Response to the Proposed Amendments to the Constitution 2.92, 4.2, and 6.35 Praise the name of the Lord!
+Japan Presbytery urges the church to carefully consider its concerns and reject the proposed amendments, in part, because their approval will hinder the church's evangelistic efforts.
+The full statement follows: Japan Presbytery’s Response to the Proposed Amendments to the

 Statement on Ending Conversion “Therapy”